 Most people would think that food deserts are actually deserts served after the main course especially when it is related to food deserts and obesity.
 In truth, food deserts are not related to deserts in any ways.
 In fact, food deserts are geographic areas where access to healthy foods is very limited.
 Why are food deserts a problem?

-Food desert residents do have access to foods, the unhealthy foods.
+Food desert residents do have access to foods, unhealthy foods.
 This is why food deserts and obesity rates are related.
+Read this for what BMI is considered obese for men or women.
 USDA Food deserts and obesity statistics say that nearly half of these food deserts are low-income, impoverished areas.
 The question is then, how to reduce obesity risk in food deserts?